icaew-digital-archive/handbook/docs/admin-guides/web-archiving/browsertrix.md

 #### 2. QA Crawl
-Run a QA crawl to verify the capture:
+Run a QA crawl to verify the capture.
+For more information on Quality Assurance crawling, see the [official QA documentation](https://crawler.docs.browsertrix.com/user-guide/quality-assurance/):
 ```bash
 sudo docker run -p 9037:9037 \
     -v $PWD/crawls/:/crawls/ \